nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Parameters:

 - `n/NAME`: Full name of the contact.
+These can't be tags that a.
 - `p/PHONE_NUMBER`: 8-15 digit phone number.
-- `e/EMAIL`: Email address in a valid format.
+- `e/EMAIL`: Email address in `local-part@domain` format.
 - `a/ADDRESS`: Contact's address.
 - `u/UNIVERSITY`: University name.
 - `m/MAJOR`: Major or field of study.